ccb-hms/nhanes-exploration/ambiguous-numeric.md

 > labels_df <- labels_df[1:2]
 ```

-Next, we count the number of tables each description occurs in, and sort
+Next, we count the number of variables each description occurs in, and
-by frequency.
+sort by frequency.

 ``` r
 > labels_df <- subset(labels_df, Value.Description != "Range of Values")